 - A mechanical ventilation system with highly efficient heat recovery

-Sustainable, locally sourced materials – a strong focus on natural materials delivers buildings with strong sustainability credentials such as low embodied energy and high recycling potential.
-The use of local timber enhances the economic viability of forests, while the use of local materials and products reduces the need for transport and use of local know-how increases opportunities for a skilled local workforce.
+A strong focus on natural materials delivers buildings with strong sustainability credentials such as low embodied energy and high recycling potential.
+The use of local timber enhances the economic viability of forests, in addition to reducing the need for transport.

 The focus on locally sourced, developed and manufactured materials and products, brought employment opportunity and developed local skills – for example, a number of joiners in Wales are now trained to manufacture Passivhaus standard windows.
 It will also provide a boost to traditional skills such as forestry and joinery.

 The houses demonstrate that low carbon housing does not have to be prohibitively costly to construct.
 These CSH level 5 and 6 homes cost between £1,300 and £1,700 m2 to build, (which compares with average cost of CSH level 3 social housing £1,200 m2).
-They also offer reduced operating expenses, with heating costs of as little as £80 per annum.
-The Code 6 Passivhaus does even better with negative overall costs and an earned balance of £1,400 per annum and the Code 5 Passivhaus achieves an earned balance of £700 per annum.
+They also offer reduced operating expenses, with heating costs of as little as £80 per annum